apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

   The configuration for `CapacityScheduler` uses a concept called *queue path* to configure the hierarchy of queues.
 The *queue path* is the full path of the queue's hierarchy, starting at *root*, with . (dot) as the delimiter.

   A given queue's children can be defined with the configuration knob: `yarn.scheduler.capacity.<queue-path>.queues`.
 Children do not inherit properties directly from the parent unless otherwise noted.

+  Currently, CapacityScheduler does not allow two queues with same name.
+For example, root.a.a1 and root.b.a1 are not allowed as both have same name a1 irrespective of the hierarchy.

   Here is an example with three top-level child-queues `a`, `b` and `c` and some sub-queues for `a` and `b`: